Kingmaker (Tami Neilson album): Release and promotion

 The first single released from the album was "Beyond the Stars", featuring American country musician Willie Nelson in April 2022.
 This was followed by "Baby You're a Gun" in May, "Careless Woman" in June and "Kingmaker" in July.

 Critical reception

 At the 2022 Aotearoa Music Awards, won the awards for Best Country Artist, Best Solo Artist and Best Producer for her work on Kingmaker.
 2022 was the sixth time Neilson had won the Best Country Artist award, and Neilson's Best Producer award was the first time the award had been given to a woman since Bic Runga won the award in 2006 for her album Birds (2005).

+The album was longlisted for the 2023 Polaris Music Prize.